codewpf/codewpf.github.io/source/_posts/Swift-interview-questions-1.md

 - get individual data
 - deep copy
+- When you want to change the property of a value type object, you should create a *var* variable/object.
+Otherwise you can not update its property value even if the property type is “var”, because “let” make the whole object to be immutable.

 Reference types

 - share data with a same memory address
 - shallow copy
+- *Class* can be inherited by a subcalss.

 ###How to choose
 Use a value type when: